How to create a Vertical Environment for your tracking area

 After defining the parameters, the main editor window will open.
 It uses the three-dimensional coordinate system (X, Z, Y), as shown in the figure below.
 The size of the main cells is 1 × 1 m.

-By default, the Vertical Environment already includes 2 reference bars defining the area center.
+The Vertical Environment already includes 2 reference bars defining the area center.
 They differ from the rest of the reference bars added by the user.
-First pair can only be moved synchronously along two axes (X, Y) of the three available (X, Y, Z).
+The first pair can only be moved synchronously along two axes (X, Y) of the three available (X, Y, Z).
 This is to maintain the Environment center during editing and optimization.
+These reference bars can be of different types.

 Next, you need to indicate the approximate location of the remaining reference bars.
-To do this, use the + / Add Pillars button on the window left side.
-When you click on the button, it will be underlined with a red line, and the system will offer bars possible types (which were defined by the user during the initial setup).
+To do this, use the + / Add Pillars button in the window's left side.
+When you click on the button, it will be underlined with a red line, and the system will offer possible bar types (which were defined by the user during the initial setup).

-Place different types reference bars within the Environment (based on their physical placement).
+Place different reference bars within the Environment (based on their physical placement).

-Save draft Environment with the Save button located in the window upper right corner.
-Below, in the Environment Data table, the coordinates and type of each reference bar will be displayed.
+Save the draft of the Environment with the Save button located in the window's upper right corner.
+The coordinates and type of each reference bar will be displayed in the Environment Data table below.

 Changing the direction and viewing angle of IR markers